encodis/gamecards/README.md

 ### Packaging a distribution

-When ready for a release use the [bumpversion](https://pypi.org/project/bumpversion/) application to update the version number, e.g.
+When ready for a release update the version number, e.g.

 ```
-$ bumpversion major --tag
+$ poetry version major
 ```

 This will update the source file and the setup configuration.
 Then build the distribution:

 ```
-$ python setup.py bdist_wheel
+$ poetry build
 ```

 ### Testing installation